SimonOsipov/SimonOsipov/README.md

 🚦 **Current Status**

-Due to the current geo-political situation in Russia, open to offers with relocation: Netherlands, Canada, Sweden, Finland, USA.
+Not open to any offers.

 🏢 **Work Experience**